lihe07/lihe07/README.md

 - I have a strong interest in artificial intelligence, but not at a high level.

 > Note: My English may not be very good :(
->
-> Ignore the following "makefile", I have no ideas about them.

 <a href="#"><img src="https://github-readme-stats.vercel.app/api/top-langs/?username=lihe07"></img></a>